Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Abstract

 \section{Abstract}

 Demand for high-performance, robust, and safe autonomous systems has grown substantially in recent years.
-Fulfillment of these objectives requires accurate and efficient risk estimation that can be embedded in core decision-making tasks such as motion planning.
-On one hand, Monte-Carlo (MC) and other sampling-based techniques can provide accurate solutions for a wide variety of motion models but are cumbersome to apply in the context of continuous optimization.
-On the other hand, ``direct'' approximations aim to compute (or upper-bound) the failure probability as a smooth function of the decision variables, and thus are widely applicable.
-However, existing approaches fundamentally assume discrete-time dynamics and can perform unpredictably when applied to continuous-time systems operating in the real world, often manifesting as severe conservatism.
+These objectives motivate the desire for efficient safety-theoretic reasoning that can be embedded in core decision-making tasks such as motion planning, particularly in constrained environments.
+On one hand, Monte-Carlo (MC) and other sampling-based techniques provide accurate collision probability estimates for a wide variety of motion models but are cumbersome in the context of continuous optimization.
+On the other, ``direct'' approximations aim to compute (or upper-bound) the failure probability as a smooth function of the decision variables, and thus are convenient for optimization.
+However, existing direct approaches fundamentally assume discrete-time dynamics and can perform unpredictably when applied to continuous-time systems ubiquitous in the real world, often manifesting as severe conservatism.
 State-of-the-art attempts to address this within a conventional discrete-time framework require additional Gaussianity approximations that ultimately produce inconsistency of their own.
-In this paper we take a fundamentally different approach, deriving a risk approximation framework directly in continuous time and producing a lightweight estimate that actually improves as the discretization is refined.
+In this paper we take a fundamentally different approach, deriving a risk approximation framework directly in continuous time and producing a lightweight estimate that actually converges as the underlying discretization is refined.
 Our approximation is shown to significantly outperform state-of-the-art techniques in replicating the MC estimate while maintaining the functional and computational benefits of a direct method.
-This enables robust, risk-aware, continuous motion-planning for a broad class of nonlinear, partially-observable systems.
+This enables robust, risk-aware, continuous motion-planning for a broad class of nonlinear and/or partially-observable systems.